RoMar19/Building_in_green/README.md

 **Python** was used to build the structure and functionality of the back end.

 ### Libraries to style interactive options:
-* Startbootstrap
-* Bootstrap CSS
-* Bootstrap JS

 * FontAwesome
 * jQuery
 * Dnspython
-* Bootstrap and Materialize to make the structure and the site responsive in a simple manner.
+* Materialize to make the structure and site responsive in a simple manner.
 * Flask used to display python functions on the website.
 * Pymongo to make the code written in python talk to the database.